maydoxx1/woa-garnet/guide/2-install.md

 list volume
 select volume $

-Replace $ with the ESPDEVICE volume number.
+Replace $ with the ESPGARNET volume number.

 Assign Letter Y to the ESP Partition